ASSOCIATION OF DUCTWORK CONTRACTORS & ALLIED SERVICES

 The dedicated email address is : email@example.com.
 Place 'contract' or 'employment' in the heading as relevant.

 ADCAS is a member of Build UK.

-Contact details for specific Build UK benefits are below:
+Contact details for specific Build UK Helplines & Services are available in the

 BIM Guidance Published for Specialist Contractors

 New guidance has been published by Build UK and the Specialist Engineering Contractors’ (SEC) Group to provide Specialist Contractors with a practical understanding of the use of Building Information Modeling (BIM).
 Download here.

 Employment Opportunities and Job Seeker Opportunities